-8.01 Scope
+11.01 Scope

-This policy and procedure is established pursuant to federal law (20 USC § 1092 (j)) that requires any institution that participates in a Title IV federal student financial aid program and that maintains on-campus housing facilities to establish a missing student notification policy.
-This policy applies specifically to students who reside in University on-campus residential facilities ("UMB Housing").
+This policy and procedure is established pursuant to federal law (20 USC § 1092 (j)), which requires any institution that participates in a Title IV federal student financial aid program and that maintains on-campus housing facilities to establish a missing student notification policy.
+This policy applies specifically to students who reside in University of Maryland, Baltimore (UMB) on-campus residential facilities (UMB Housing).

-8.02 Policy
+11.02 Policy

-Missing student reports should be reported immediately.
+Missing student reports should be made immediately.
 Campus police receive missing person reports and make the determination for the University that a student is deemed missing under this policy.
-University of Maryland, Baltimore will allow each student to designate an emergency contact.
-All contact information will remain confidential accessible to authorized campus officials and law enforcement personnel in furtherance of a missing person investigation.
+UMB will allow each student to designate an emergency contact.
+All contact information will remain confidential but accessible to authorized campus officials and law enforcement personnel in furtherance of a missing person investigation.
 UMB will notify the parent or guardian of a student under the age of 18 within 24 hours after a student is determined to be missing.
 UMB will notify appropriate law enforcement agencies and campus officials within 24 hours after a student is determined to be missing.

-8.03 Procedure
+11.03 Procedure

-Any person may make a missing student report.
-The report should be made immediately to the University of Maryland, Baltimore Police Force by calling 711 (from an on-campus phone), or 6-3333 (410-706-3333) or 6-6882 (410-706-6882) or visiting 214 N. Pine St., Baltimore, MD 21201.
-The UMBPF is responsible for investigating each report and determining if a student should be classified as missing.
-The UMBPF will initiate the report and notify the assistant vice president of academic and student affairs and the general manager for University housing.
+Any person can make a missing student report.
+The report should be made immediately to UMBPD by calling 911 (from an on-campus phone) or 6-6882 (410-706-6882) or by visiting police headquarters at 214 N. Pine St., Baltimore, MD 21201.
+UMBPD is responsible for investigating each report and determining if a student should be classified as missing.
+UMBPD will initiate the report and notify the associate vice president for academic and student affairs and the general manager for University housing.
 UMB will notify the emergency contact within 24 hours after a student is determined to be missing.
-UMB Missing Student Policy can be found at: http://cf.umaryland.edu/umpolicies/usmpolicyInfo.cfm?polid=150
+UMB will notify the parent or guardian of a student under the age of 18 within 24 hours after a student is determined to be missing.
+The UMB Missing Student Policy can be found at www.umaryland.edu/policies-and-procedures.